ravendb/bootcamp/src/unit1/lesson5/README.md

 other documents.

 Considering you need to load the product and the related category, how would you write the code?
-Your first attempt could be something like that:
+Your first attempt could be something like this:

 ````csharp
 var p = session.Load<Product>("products/1-A");
 var c = session.Load<Category>(p.Category);
 ````

-This approach will make two remote calls and this is not a good thing.
+This approach will make two remote calls -- not good.
 But, don't worry.

 ````csharp